prakashsin22/Sudoku-4x4/README.md

 # Sudoku-4x4

 ### What is Sudoku?
 Sudoku is a mathematical game, a puzzle in which playenumbers one to nine into a grid consisting of nine squares subdivided into a further nine smaller n such a way that every number once in each horizontal line, vertical line, and square.
-However, this version is annihilated to 4 grids with numbers 1 to 4.
+However, this version is annihilated to 4 grid

 ### Language
 **C** language is used, and the game is played on console.